PEOPLE. NOT POLITICS.

 JOBS

 Ernest will fight for strong investment in Bell County’s workforce.
-He will ensure that resources are available for veterans, residents, and federal employees unjustly let go by the Trump Administration to ensure that they have opportunities right here in our community.
+He believes that growing our local economy starts with growing opportunities for employment and will work to ensure that our community has the resources they need to build their livelihoods here in Bell County.
+Ernest understands the importance of providing resources and opportunities for veterans, local residents, and federal employees who have been unjustly let go by the Trump Administration, ensuring they can find employment within our community.